cancelchain/cancelchain/README.rst

 Joining The CancelChain Network
 ===============================

 The CancelChain is run by a permissioned network of nodes.
-A CancelChain instance requires `miller`_ or `transactor`_ `API access`_ to a node in the network in order to have locally milled blocks or submitted transactions propagate to the official CancelChain.
+A CancelChain instance requires `miller`_ or `transactor`_ role `API access`_ to a node in the network in order to have locally milled blocks or submitted transactions propagate to the official CancelChain.

 `The Cancel Button`_ allows `reader`_ `API access`_ to any account that completes at least one transaction on the blockchain.